package quic

 // in this callback.

-AllowConnectionWindowIncrease func(conn Connection, delta uint64) bool
+AllowConnectionWindowIncrease func(conn *Conn, delta uint64) bool

 // MaxIncomingStreams is the maximum number of concurrent bidirectional streams that a peer is allowed to open.